Photos

 It’s very easy to understand why he loved the Belmond Hotel Cipriani, our stay was superb, but we inevitably had to deal with the sadness of leaving our Narnia with its wonderful characters, fantastic views, and the most relaxing pool.

-I miss the toll of the church bells, the splish sploshes of the lagoon water, and the swimmers powering up and down the pool.
+I miss the toll of the church bells, the splish sploshes of the lagoon water, and the odd swimmer powering up and down the pool.
 I miss wandering under rose-laden archways and watching the lizards scoot into the undergrowth.
 I miss the joy of waking up and knowing all you have to do that day is amble over to the pool to take a cooling dip and enjoy endless refreshments.
 However long you stay at the Belmond Hotel Cipriani, be warned, you will be heartbroken when you leave.

-Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.

 Location